C242-PS328/Tanamore/README.md

 ## Model Architecture

+**Notes**:
+- **Model 1** is custom-built from scratch, focusing on detecting plant diseases from images.
+- **Model 2** leverages transfer learning to identify plant species, utilizing the rich features learned by InceptionV3 on a large-scale dataset like ImageNet.
+- The architectures cater to different use cases, balancing between customizability and leveraging pre-trained models for efficiency.

 ### Model 1: Plant Disease Detection
 This model is a custom-built Convolutional Neural Network (CNN) architecture designed to extract visual features from input images.
 The architecture details are as follows: